-Call for Scarborough skills and business leaders
+Call for Scarborough skills and business leaders24 February 2020

 As part of our ongoing recruitment drive for our main LEP and Skills and Employability boards, we are showcasing our impact and collaboration across York and North Yorkshire.
 This week, looked at our investment in the Scarborough area and spoke to Carolyn Frank, North Yorkshire Development Manager with the Federation of Small Businesses.

 York, North Yorkshire and East Riding Enterprise Partnership (YNYER LEP) is recruiting to its Skills and Employability Board.
 The board aims to bring together local employers and skills providers to pool knowledge on skills and labour needs and tackle local challenges.
 Its responsibilities include the allocation of a £40m skills and business funding pot for projects across the LEP’s patch.